DragonSpit/HPCsharp/README.md

 HPC# .SortMergePar |77|412|260| 14-core Intel Xeon
 HPC# .SortMergePar |104|428|286| 32-core AMD EPYC

-Parallel Merge Sort is not stable, just like Array.Sort.
-Faster than Array.Sort and List.Sort across all distributions, and substantially faster than Linq.OrderBy and Linq.OrderBy.AsParallel
+HPCsharp's Parallel Merge Sort is not stable, just like Array.Sort.
+Faster than Array.Sort and List.Sort across all distributions, and substantially faster than Linq.OrderBy and Linq.OrderBy.AsParallel, which doesn't scale well as the number of cores increases.
+HPCsharp'safer
+Parallel Merge Sort scales very well with the number of cores, for all distributions.

 **_28-core (56-threads) AWS c5.18xlarge_**